vbalint14/SQL_Project_Data_Fields_Analysis/README.md

 LIMIT 10;
 ```
 Explanation:
--This query retrieves the top 10 companies with the highest number of job postings.
+- This query retrieves the top 10 companies with the highest number of job postings.
--It joins company_dim with job_postings_fact on company_id.
+- It joins company_dim with job_postings_fact on company_id.
--It groups the results by company name and counts the number of postings per company.
+- It groups the results by company name and counts the number of postings per company.
--The results are ordered in descending order of the count and limited to 10 records
+- The results are ordered in descending order of the count and limited to 10 records